Morning Coffee

 Lessons Learned from Crisis Communications in Tourism and Aviation – What It Takes to Run a Crisis Comms Team in the New Reality

-Drawing from his experience with 9/11, the SARS crisis of 2004, the ash cloud crisis in 2009, the Germanwings 4U9525 accident and the COVID-19 crisis, in this session Martin will share with you what it takes to meet the expectations of your stakeholders in a crisis, how to run your crisis team in times of constant crisis and thus how to turn crisis into opportunity.
+Drawing from his vast experience with events like 9/11, the 2004 SARS crisis, the 2009 ash cloud crisis, the 2015 Germanwings accident and the most recent COVID-19 pandemic, Martin Riecken will share with you the fundamentals of meeting expectations of your stakeholders in a crisis, how to deliver excellence in running a crisis team in the digital age and what it takes to turn crisis into opportunity.

 Martin Riecken, Head of Corporate Communications, TUI Group, Germany